bollu/bollu.github.io/README.md

 Having tried my stab at it, the general impression that I have is that the space of automata is much larger than the things that can be encoded as presburger sets.
-Indeed, it was shown that automata accept:
+Indeed, it was shown that automata accept numbers which are ultimately periodic.

 -  first order logic + "arithmetic with +" + (_another operation I cannot recall_).
    I'm going to fill this in once I re-find the reference.